Season 2, Episode 1

 - Whoa, whoa, whoa. ♪ It's a false sense ♪ ♪ Right of front of you ♪ ♪ Woo oo hoo oo ♪ ♪ Woo oo hoo ♪ Vince: Hey there, Vince here.
 Do you want more "V is for Vino"?
 I have a bunch of exclusive behind the scenes content on my Instagram @VisforVino.
 I interact with you and have new posts all the time.
 So go right now and give it a quick follow so we can stay in touch.
 Cheers. ♪ Can you take me back... ♪

 OREGON EPISODE BREAKDOWN

 Oregon is the kind of place you visit once and go, “I could live this kind of life”.
-It reminds me of California without the prices or superiority complex.
 It feels like a secret that you can’t believe no one else has discovered.
 There are beaches, mountains, coastline, wine county, cities, gorges, and more.
 It’s one of the most fertile areas of the whole county, which is great for food and wine lovers; amazing produce year-round, and a whole lot of wine growing regions ready to be explored.
 If I were looking to buy some vineyards, I think I’d do it here.
-There’s also a huge commitment to the environment and responsible farming that means you can feel good about what’s going into your body and the land!
+There's also a huge commitment to the environment and responsible farming that means you can feel good about what’s going into your body and the land!